Sam Warburton: 2011 Rugby World Cup

-In the opening match of the tournament against South Africa, Warburton became the youngest ever World Cup captain, facing experienced South African openside flanker Heinrich Brüssow.
-While Wales lost 17–16, Warburton won man of the match, forcing six turnovers and making nearly a quarter of Wales' tackles (23 out of 99).
-He continued his form in the match against Samoa, making a further six turnovers and 17 tackles as Wales won 17–10.
+In the opening match of the tournament against South Africa, Warburton became the youngest World Cup captain.
+He was tasked with facing the South African openside flanker, Heinrich Brüssow (Brüssow was coming off/dealing with a string of injuries).
+While Wales lost 17–16, Warburton won man of the match, forcing five turnovers.
+Despite Warburton's efforts, Brüssow's counter-rucking allowed the Springboks to win possession from the Welsh in the final seconds of the game, allowing Fourie du Preez to kick the ball out for the victory.
+Warburton continued his form in the match against Samoa, making numerous turnovers and 17 tackles as Wales won 17–10.
 Warburton played another good game against Namibia before being rested for the final half-hour in the 81–7 game.
 Wales then booked their place in the quarter-finals against Ireland with a 66–0 win over Fiji, in direct contrast to the loss of four years earlier.
 Warburton was again at the heart of the performance making some steals and some good runs, and also scoring his second test try.
 At the end of this remarkable few weeks, Warburton was then voted the Player of Pool D by the fans; he had taken the tournament by storm, making the highest number of turnovers.

 Wales then met Ireland in the quarter-final as Warburton faced the in-form Irish openside flanker Seán O'Brien, in the 'battle of the opensides'.
 Wales reached the semi-final for the first time in 24 years with a 22–10 win, as Warburton continued his form, making 21 tackles and a number of turnovers, disrupting Ireland's ball.
 In the semi-final against an out-of-form France, Warburton became the second Wales player to receive a red card in a World Cup when he was sent off after 18 minutes by the Irish referee Alain Rolland for a dangerous tackle on Vincent Clerc.
 Warburton admitted the offence at a disciplinary hearing in Auckland, and stated to the press that the decision was fair.
 However, he stated in his autobiography in 2019 that he actually considered that only a yellow card should have been awarded.
 Despite the sending off, the Guardian newspaper, Brynmor Williams and Sir Ian McGeechan, the Lions coach, named him player of the tournament.